AlsoKnownAs-Ax/vrp_dmvAX/README.md

         end,"Anuleaza permisul jucatorului apropriat"}

-## Also add this to the choices in polce.lua from modules
+## Also add this to the choices in police.lua from modules

               menu["Verifica Permis"] = choice_askPermis